Projects and Project Materials:

 Rescheduling Policy: 7 days advance notice

 We know that things come up between registrations and class dates.
 And though we’d prefer you stick to your original plan since we’re counting on your attendance, we understand your need to reschedule.
 Since most of our classes are very small with 4-6 students, any cancellations that require rebooking impact our business substantially.
+This policy applies to private events as well as classes.
 Thank you for understanding.

 If you want to reschedule 7 days or more before your class date, you can send a request to our email@example.com email with the date you want to switch to.